robstave/Meowcards/cards/go/go-qz2-b.md

 How does Go's CSP-based concurrency model differ from actor-based concurrency?

-A) CSP uses shared memory, actors use message passing
+- A. CSP uses shared memory, actors use message passing
-B) CSP separates communication channels from processing entities
+- B. CSP separates communication channels from processing entities
-C) CSP only allows synchronous communication
+- C. CSP only allows synchronous communication
-D) CSP requires more threads than actor models
+- D. CSP requires more threads than actor models

 ### Back

-**B) CSP separates communication channels from processing entities**
+**B. CSP separates communication channels from processing entities**

 **CSP (Communicating Sequential Processes)** is a concurrency model where processes (goroutines in Go) communicate by passing messages through channels, rather than sharing memory.
 This model emphasizes: